apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.txt

 To test the application can be deployed by Eclipse, select the run configuration "Run On Server" if you have a container configured with your eclipse environment.

+Starting developing

+Be aware of settings and some smaller restrictions, which mostly will be fixed in the upcoming releases.

+- Keep groups/roles lower case (which should be fixed in Fulcrum Security 1.1.1/Turbine 4.0)
+- abstract classes and managers are included (because of some minor bugs in Fulcrum Security 1.1.0, same as above)
+- LogoutUser action is included (fix in Turbine 4.0, getUserFromSession)
+- LoginUser action is included (to check for anonymous user, may be fixed in future release)
+- OM (Torque Object Mapper) stub classes are included (until configurable in schema with Torque version 2.1)
+- TurbineConfiguration returns a Commons configuration object, even if field is not assignable (will be fixed in Turbine 4.0, you can then assign e.g. to String instead, cft.
+SecureScreen)
+- Database connection is done initially by default with JNDI.
+If you want to change it, check Torque.properties and jetty-env.xml.